JanJaapKo/domoticz-GoodWeSEMS/README.md

 Installation and setup
 ----------------------
 Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins).
+Check limitations on the bottom of the page.

 Login to a shell, go to the domoticz plugin directory and clone this repository (eith SSH, requires git account):
 ```bash